 - Use potassium-rich foods, preferably, take 3,500 – 5,000 mg/day of dietary potassium.

 - Avoid excess of alcohol usage (not more than one drink per day for women and two drinks per day for men).

 - Remain physically active; you are recommended to perform 30 minutes of physical activity daily.

 - Strictly follow the medication prescribed by your health care professional.

-- Keep aware of the normal blood pressure level and try to maintain its normal range.
+- Keep aware of the normal BP level and try to maintain its normal range.